Ian Forsyth

 Ian William Forsyth (born 4 July 1946) is a Scottish former rugby union player who won six international caps for the Scotland national rugby union team.
 He played at Centre.

 Rugby Union career

 Amateur career

 Ian Forsyth was born on 4 July 1946 in Edinburgh, Scotland.
-He was educated at Daniel Stewart's College and played for the school XV from 1962–64, captaining the 1st XV in his last year.
+He was educated at Daniel Stewart's College and played for the school XV from 1962 to 1964, captaining the 1st XV in his last year.

 Forsyth made 376 appearances for Stewart's College FP and Stewart's Melville FP 1st XV, scoring 537 points including 123 tries.